guptaxvivek/auto-eda/README.md

-﻿# data-visualizer
+﻿# auto-eda

-A web based tool that can help users to visualize their csv data using various plots.
+A web based tool that can help users to analyze their dataset using various details and visual plots.